dbrattli/aioreactive/README.md

 * Simple, clean and use few abstractions.
 Try to align with the itertools package, and reuse as much from the Python standard library as possible.
-* Support type hints and optional static type checking.
+* Support type hints and static type checking using [Pylance](https://devblogs.microsoft.com/python/announcing-pylance-fast-feature-rich-language-support-for-python-in-visual-studio-code/).
 * Implicit synchronous back-pressure &trade;.
 Producers of events will simply be awaited until the event can be processed by the down-stream consumers.